nsantander1095/social-network-api/README.md

 ## Visuals

 To see a full walkthrough of how to initialize and operate the application, please follow this [link](https://drive.google.com/file/d/1pp1G6T3B3UDAieZWQ4R_VhJ1ixykCVhE/view?usp=sharing).
-Please note that since the entire functionality is that of a REST API, all routes are tested in Insomnia in the video.
+Please note that since the entire functionality is that of a REST API, all routes are tested in Insomnia after the server has been started by invoking nodemon in the video.